ciscoheat/dataclass/README.md

 }
 ```

-Note specifically that the first parameter must be called `data`.
+Note especially that the parameter must be called `data`.

 At the top of this constructor, all the assignments will be inserted.
 So when running it will look similar to this: